Kataiser/radeline/README.md

 Chaos monkey that optimizes the [Celeste TAS](https://github.com/ShootMe/CelesteTAS) by randomly changing inputs.
 Progress is [here](https://github.com/Kataiser/radeline/projects/1) and results go [here](https://github.com/Kataiser/CelesteTAS/tree/radeline-results).

 ## Instructions
-1. Make sure the inputs in Celeste.tas have a breakpoint on the very last line, a chapter restart at the beginning, and end on the chapter complete screen
+1. Make sure the inputs in Celeste.tas have a breakpoint on the very last line, a chapter restart at the beginning, and end on the chapter complete screen (or a S&Q)
 2. Make sure the most recently run command in Celeste is the correct chapter load (ex. `load 4` or `rmx2 7`)
 3. Change `KeyStart` in `Saves\modsettings-CelesteTAS.celeste` to `- OemMinus`, because I couldn't get the default to work
 4. Take a look at `settings.yaml` and make sure it's set up correctly